Southport Junior Yacht Club Sailing Foundation

 420s: The universal US sailing double-handed training boat used by teenage and collegiate sailors.
 The 420 is used in our Advanced Class.
 The Foundation owns fifteen 420s.

-J/24: The J/24 is the world's most popular one-design keelboat.
-Wasi-Sabi introduces advanced program sailors to keelboat handling and racing, including related topics of crew coordination and additional aspects of seamanship.
+J/80: The J/80 is a sprit-rigged keelboat raced on the Boothbay peninsula.
+The J/80 introduces advanced program sailors to keelboat handling and racing, including related topics of crew coordination and additional aspects of seamanship.

 Turnabout/Opti Discount.
 A new Turnabout mooring field was installed in Fall of 2011.
 Annual maintenance of the moorings is funded through the slightly reduced discount given to families who need a mooring for their Turnabout.
 If a family provides a Turnabout that is in good, safe working condition for use in the Sailing Program it is entitled to a $300 (if a Cosy Harbor mooring is owned for the Turnabout) or $275 (if a mooring is needed for the Turnabout) discount against its total sailing program fees.
 Families may also decide to donate use of their turnabout and receive a tax deductible donation form.
 If a family provides an Optimist dinghy that is in good, safe working condition for use in the Sailing Program it is entitled to a $75 discount against its total sailing program fees.
 If a family provides both a Turnabout and an Optimist dinghy for use in the Sailing Program it is entitled to both discounts provided that the family has at least two students in the Program, otherwise it is only entitled to the Turnabout discount.
 With regards to the Optimist dinghy discount, though the Sailing Program would prefer to be able to share the Opti boats with all students, if a family desires that its Optimist dinghy only be used by the family’s student(s) (e.g., the Optimist dinghy might be relatively new and used for racing purposes, and the family wishes to keep the Opti in excellent condition) the family is still entitled to the Opti discount.
 A Turnabout or Optimist dinghy can only be used for the discount once by one family (i.e., multiple families can not “provide” the same boat in order to get the discount).
 All Turnabouts and Optis must be made available for use in the Sailing Program at the beginning of the summer and for a minimum of four weeks in order to receive the discounted fee.